-- Prepare a Measurement and Verification Plan for the Rincon Multi-Storage Solar Microgrid assets that will include the collection and measurement and verification (M&V) of data on the installation over the one-year demonstration period and cover normal, grid-connected operations and unplanned islanding events.
-M&V includes, but is not limited to: - Description of the systems and performance metrics to be monitored. - o Description of the data collection methodology, including: - Data collection protocols; and - Data collection schedule. - Information storage and retention plan; - o Expected performance; and - Plots of charge/discharge power levels, storage efficiencies, ambient temperatures, and PV output as a function of time. - Develop a Long Duration Discharge Simulation Data Monitoring and Analysis Plan to conduct at least four (4) long-duration (up to 12-hour) discharges under simulated islanding conditions that includes: - Description of the systems and performance metrics to be tested and monitored; - Justification for the tests. - Description of the testing and data collection methodology, including: - Testing and data collection protocols; and - Testing and data collection schedule. - Information storage and retention plan; - Expected performance; and - Other areas as determined by the CAM. - Collect and analyze data for the Rincon Multi-Storage Solar Microgrid in accordance with the M&V Plan upon commissioning and monthly thereafter for one-year testing and evaluation period.
+- Justification for the tests.

+- o Description of the testing and data collection methodology, including:

+- Testing and data collection protocols; and

+- Testing and data collection schedule.

+- Information storage and retention plan;

+- Expected performance; and

+- Other areas as determined by the CAM.

+- Collect and analyze data for the Rincon Multi-Storage LDES Solar Microgrid in accordance with the M&V Plan upon commissioning and monthly thereafter for one-year testing and evaluation period.
 The duration of data collection may be reduced with prior CAM written approval.
-In addition, collect and analyze data immediately from all islanding events. - Prepare Data Analysis Reports to the CAM on the monthly field data collected and performance analysis that includes: - o Technical data; - Operational data; - o Economic data; - Environmental data; and - Other areas and metrics as determined by the CAM. - Conduct at least four long-duration (up to 12-hour6) discharges in accordance with Long Duration Discharge Simulation Data Monitoring and Analysis Plan. - Prepare a Final Multi-Storage Solar Microgrid Performance Report that includes: - o Complete field data collection and performance analysis; and - Description of steps taken, needed changes, lessons learned, and best practices during the 1-year data collection and analysis period. - A discussion of whether the metrics described in the agreement goals and objectives were met.
+In addition, collect and analyze data immediately from all islanding events.

+- Prepare Data Analysis Reports to the CAM on the monthly field data collected and performance analysis that includes:

+- Technical data;

+- Operational data;

+- Economic data;

+- Environmental data; and

+- o Other areas and metrics as determined by the CAM.

+- Conduct at least four long-duration (up to 12-hour a minimum of 10 hours of energy storage capability at a minimum rating of 400 kilowatts 6) discharges in accordance with Long Duration Discharge Simulation Data Monitoring and Analysis Plan.

+- Prepare a Final Multi-Storage LDES Solar Microgrid Performance Report that includes:

+- o Complete field data collection and performance analysis; and

+- Description of steps taken, needed changes, lessons learned, and best practices during the 1-year data collection and analysis period.

+- A discussion of whether the metrics described in the agreement goals and objectives were met.